gmum/graph-representations/README.md

 ![Image](img/wilcoxon.png)

 P-values of one-tailed Wilcoxon tests between the best models trained on each representation.
-The value in $i$-th row and $j$-th column corresponds to the alternative hypothesis saying that the median squared error of $i$-th representation is greater than the median of $j$-th representation (superior representations have darker columns, and inferior ones have darker rows).
+The value in i-th row and j-th column corresponds to the alternative hypothesis saying that the median squared error of i-th representation is greater than the median of j-th representation (superior representations have darker columns, and inferior ones have darker rows).
 The darkest cells are statistically significant with Bonferroni correction.

 ## How to use this code